fernandoem88/react-requests-manager/README.md

     utils.finish("error")
   }
 })
 ```

-(_you can use [react-hooks-in-callback](https://www.npmjs.com/package/react-hooks-in-callback) library to use dipatch, store, history, etc... directly in your request callback body._)
+_(we can use [react-hooks-in-callback](https://www.npmjs.com/package/react-hooks-in-callback) library to use dipatch, store, history, etc... directly in our request callback body)_

-after defining requests logic, we should bind them to the manager using **createRequests** and **createManager** imported from _react-requests-manager_.

-but first, if we want to define some extra actions over our requests, we can create a **actions.ts** file to do so.
+if we want to define some extra actions like _abort_, _reset_, _clear errors_ over our requests, we can put them in the **actions.ts** file.

 ```ts
 import { ActionUtils } from 'react-requests-manager'